Some notable buildings around Colac

 Thornbank

 Moore Street, west Colac.
 Built in 1855–56 for Edward Bage, the District Surveyor who probably also designed the building, it is one of the oldest surviving houses in the area, now nestling inconspicuously in a ‘suburban’ streetscape.
 A single-storeyed building in the ‘Australian Colonial’ style, with English, Georgian and Gothic influences, its extensive verandahs have decorative fretwork and iron posts.
 Brick stables and groom’s quarters still exist, but the extensive gardens have been considerably reduced.
-A private residence, classified by the National Trust.
+A private residence classified by the National Trust.

 Timber Cottages, Colac